 Using Nature Farming Products to Create Art

 So here’s where my nature farm departs from what most people normally think of when they think ‘farming’.
 The bulk of what Wild Ozark produces is botanical items most people barely notice.
-Usually it’s lying on the ground in the process of decomposing so it can return to the soil.
+Usually it’s lying on the ground … like rocks.
+Or if botanicals, they’re in the process of decomposing so it can return to the soil.
 Sticks, vines, leaves, bits of bark that fell from a tree… all treasures to me.

 These harvests include things I use in my arts and crafts, like mosses and lichens and bark.
 These are things I simply pick up and put in my bucket during my morning walks.

-I use all of these things to create my Forest Folk, Fairy Houses, and Fairy Gardens.
-These are very popular and I even hold workshops on how to make these things so anyone can learn how a bit of nature farming can lead to beautiful Nature Art.
-I sell the small ferns for fairy gardens, bags of moss and preserved leaves, too.
+Before I started painting, I used all of these things to create my Forest Folk, Fairy Houses, and Fairy Gardens.
+Now I use them to decorate product displays, frames, or to make settings for my sculptures from native clay (another item I use in my ‘nature farming’.
 You can see where I’ve used twigs, acorns, leaves, dried grass, moss and small ferns in the following photos.

 Indirect Harvests from my Nature Farm

 Art, photography, stories and workshops.
 Being around nature all of the time inspires me to write, draw, and take photos.
 I love sharing what I learn and enjoy with others, so I’m always happy to be contacted about doing workshops on topics like nature journaling, ginseng growing or habitat identification, and creating nature art.
 I’m not an expert on photography, so I’ll leave workshops on that to the ones that are.
 The outstanding photos from the ones I take are available for sale but I don’t have most of them listed at the shop yet.